Most and Least Energy Efficient States: Where Does Your State Rank?

 Of course, individuals can take steps to increase the energy efficiency of their homes by upgrading appliances, lights and other home systems (like HVACs) to energy-efficient models.
 However, the weight remains on state governments to implement crucial energy-centric policies like renewable energy generation targets, public benefits programs, cleaner transportation plans and more.

 The American Council for an Energy-Efficient Economy (ACEEE), a nonprofit research organization, has measured and ranked energy efficiency in each state.
 The ranking is based on a selection of holistic factors that consider the policies, initiatives and advancements toward energy conservation in each state.

 How does your state stack up?
-Below, you can see how each state excels and where there’s room to improve.
+Below, you can see how each state excels and where there’s room to improve, newly updated for 2022.